paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-042-atomic-energy-defense-provisions.md

 (2) The term “future-years nuclear security program” means the program required by [section 2453 of this title](./chapter-041-national-nuclear-security-administration.md#section-2453).

-(3) The term “nuclear security budget materials”, with respect to a fiscal year, means the materials submitted to Congress by the Administrator in support of the budget for that fiscal year.
+(3) The term “national defense strategy” means the review of the defense programs and policies of the United States that is carried out every four years under [section 113(g) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section113/g&num=0&edition=prelim).

-(4) The term “quadrennial defense review” means the review of the defense programs and policies of the United States that is carried out every four years under section 118 11 See References in Text note below. of title 10.
+(4) The term “nuclear security budget materials”, with respect to a fiscal year, means the materials submitted to Congress by the Administrator in support of the budget for that fiscal year.

 (5) The term “weapons activities” means each activity within the budget category of weapons activities in the budget of the Administration.